 IBM Cognos Business Intelligence and ArcGIS for Server

 Esri Maps for IBM Cognos, powered by SpotOn Vantage, adds interactive Esri maps and data to IBM Cognos reports.
 The non-intrusive location analytics solution appears as an additional reporting object in the IBM Cognos report authoring environment so this new dimension of analysis can be delivered to report consumers in a fraction of the time and cost normally required.
 The maps and their associated data are tightly linked to all other report objects so spatial queries on the map are immediately reflected in the tabular and business graphics report objects.
 The linkage is bi-directional so queries and selections made on the tabular objects are also reflected on the map.

-Combining Technology with ArcGIS Server and IBM DB2
+Combining Technology with ArcGIS for Server and IBM DB2

-Combining Technology with ArcGIS Server and IBM Informix
+Combining Technology with ArcGIS for Server and IBM Informix

 The IBM Crime Information Warehouse solution combines the power of Esri ArcIMS GIS mapping and visualization tools with IBM WebSphere to enable near real-time reporting, analyzing, and understanding of crime statistics.
 Structured to support analysis and decision making throughout the organization, the solution integrates data into a new repository of consistent, accurate information, which is then presented in multiple business views, including offenses or incidents, dispatches and arrests.
 Instant access to timely and accurate information allows departments to redeploy forces in response to crime trends as they occur rather than after the fact.

-Combining Technology with ArcGIS Server and Lotus (WebSphere Portal Server, Lotus Expeditor)
+Combining Technology with ArcGIS for Server and Lotus (WebSphere Portal Server, Lotus Expeditor)